Making an informed decision when buying insurance on the Internet

 5- You can cancel

-If you buy insurance on your own online rather than through a certified representative, you have 10 days to cancel it without penalty, except if the insurance ends within less than 10 days.
+Are you buying insurance on your own online rather than through a certified representative?
+You have 10 days to cancel it without penalty, except in the following cases:

-For example, Catherine is going to Mexico for 5 days.
-She buys travel insurance on the Internet from an insurance firm.
+For example, Catherine is getting married next weekend.
+She decides to take out insurance on the Internet to cover damage caused to the wedding venue and damage caused to third parties during the event.
 Because her insurance contract ends in less than 10 days, she won’t be able to cancel it free of charge if she changes her mind.

 Check that you’re covered under other insurance.
 When you cancel insurance purchased online within 10 days, the insurance is considered never to have existed.
 Pay particular attention to the date your new insurance contract takes effect.End of the warning